Discover a timeless path for cultivating compassion, courage, patience, and wisdom in daily life.

 What You’ll Experience

-The awakened heart — as an innate capacity for compassion, care, and courageous openness.
+Learn to recognize bodhicitta as your innate capacity for compassion, care, and courageous openness.

 Course Structure & Module Highlights